iptc/python-newsmlg2/README.md

 itemmeta = newsitem.itemmeta
 # you can choose whether to use qcodes or URIs, we do the conversion for you
 # using the catalog declared in the NewsML-G2 file
-assert itemmeta.itemclass == 'ninat:text'
+assert itemmeta.itemclass.qcode == 'ninat:text'
-assert resolve_qcode(itemmeta.itemclass) == 'http://cv.iptc.org/newscodes/ninature/text'
+assert NewsMLG2.qcode_to_uri(itemmeta.itemclass.qcode) == 'http://cv.iptc.org/newscodes/ninature/text'
-assert itemmeta.provider == 'nprov:IPTC'
+assert itemmeta.provider.qcode == 'nprov:IPTC'
-assert resolve_qcode(itemmeta.provider) == 'http://cv.iptc.org/newscodes/newsprovider/IPTC'
+assert NewsMLG2.qcode_to_uri(itemmeta.provider.qcode) == 'http://cv.iptc.org/newscodes/newsprovider/IPTC'
 # Elements that contain a simple text string can be read with str(class)
 assert str(itemmeta.versioncreated) == '2020-06-22T12:00:00+03:00'